🏠 Home 📚 Books 📜 Blog ▶ Videos ✍️ Bio ✉ Contact

 Herodotus

-Spakó: the shepherdess who saved Cyrus the Great of Persia
+Cyrus the Great: the shepherdess Spakó who saved the future king of Persia

 Year 599 BC.
 An illiterate shepherdess whose name meant «She-Wolf» saved the future founder of the Persian Empire with a brilliant idea.
 The story behind the legend of the wolf that suckled Cyrus the Great.